Aerosucre: History

 Aerosucre was founded by Juan Carlos Solano Recio in Barranquilla in 1969, and began flight operations as an air taxi company in the spring of 1970, with a Piper PA-28.

 By the spring of 1975, the company was focused primarily on freight transport, although it was still allowed to carry a maximum of five passengers on the flights.
 Initially, the company flew to the Colombian island of San Andrés and internationally to the islands of Aruba and Curaçao.

 In 1981, Aerosucre acquired two Handley Page Heralds from British Air Ferries.
 Its first jet aircraft, a Sud Aviation Caravelle, was purchased in August 1982, from Spanish company Transeuropa.

-On March 5, 1996, 150 kg of cocaine paste was discovered on an Aerosucre airplane in Leticia, Colombia, concealed among 21 t of fish.
+On 5 March 1996, 150 kg of cocaine paste was discovered on an Aerosucre airplane in Leticia, Colombia, concealed among 21 t of fish.

+In 2019 the airline turned 50 years old.

 In 2020, the company participated in the transportation of medical supplies throughout Colombia in support of the medical response to the COVID-19 pandemic.

+In 2025, the airline began speeding up the retirement of the Boeing 727-200.
+On December 18, 2025, the airline was reported to have retired two of its Boeing 737-200s and one was inactive.
+The accident of HK-5216 caused the airline to retire the Boeing 727.